klee-repos/nft-toolkit/README.md

 ## NFT Toolkit

-kvnlee's toolkit for creating and managing files for NFTs.
+kvnlee's toolkit for creating and managing NFTs.
 This toolkit uploads all related NFT files to [IPFS](https://ipfs.io/) using [Pinanta](https://www.pinata.cloud/)

 ## Installation